qhmu/qhmu.github.io/news/index.md

 ### 2025-07-28

-High school students Ann Lee and Harry Chen joined the lab as summer students to experience scientific research.
+The lab is happy to host high school students Ann Lee and Harry Chen to experience scientific research.
 Have fun, guys!

 ### 2025-06-05